m3101/autospec/README.md

 ---

-Made with <3 by Amélia O. on a Friday afternoon I should have spent something more important on.
+Made with <3 by Amélia O. on a Friday afternoon I should have spent doing something more important on.